McModknower/McModknower.github.io/minecraft/crash-database.md

 ### `java.lang.RuntimeException: One of more entry values did not copy to the correct id.
 Check log for details!`
 Search your log for the first instance of `Exception caught during firing event`.

+### `java.lang.IllegalStateException: Cannot get config value before config is loaded.`

+Very likely caused by some other problem in the log.
+Check the log for `Cowardly refusing to send event` lines.
+More about those messages is written above in the [latest.log](#codelatestlogcode) section.

+If there is no such line in the latest.log, this can also be the real problem (and as such the real stacktrace).

 ## Incompatibilities & Missing dependencies

 (These to have similar symptoms, so i bundled them together)